isomerpages/np-infosite/_quick-links/IT Policies & Practices (Acceptable Use Policy).md

 <p></p>
 <p></p>
 <h4>1 GENERAL REQUIREMENTS</h4>
-<p>1.1</p>
-<p>Users1 shall use the campus IT Resources3 according to the purpose for
+<p>1.1 Users1 shall use the campus IT Resources3 according to the purpose
-which they are provided, which is for the administrative, teaching and learning activities of NP.</p>
+for which they are provided, which is for the administrative, teaching and learning activities of NP.</p>
-<p>1.2</p>
-<p>Users shall familiarise themselves with the Polytechnic's IT Security
+<p>1.2 Users shall familiarise themselves with the Polytechnic's IT Security
 Policies and Guidelines posted in the Staff Intranet.</p>
-<p>1.3</p>
-<p>Users shall use the campus IT Resources according to the laws and regulations
+<p>1.3 Users shall use the campus IT Resources according to the laws and
-of the Singapore Government.</p>
+regulations of the Singapore Government.</p>
-<p>1.4</p>
-<p>Staff and associates shall comply with Government Instructions Manual
+<p>1.4 Staff and associates shall comply with Government Instructions Manual
 (IM) and other regulations and guidelines when handling Government classified data or Personal data.</p>
-<p>1.5</p>
-<p>Users shall not abuse or misuse the IT Resources and shall take all reasonable
+<p>1.5 Users shall not abuse or misuse the IT Resources and shall take all
-measures to safeguard against any potential abuse, misuse, malicious attacks or theft.
+reasonable measures to safeguard against any potential abuse, misuse, malicious attacks or theft.
 Abuse or misuse of the IT Resources includes, but not limited to, the doing of any act that would contravene the provisions of:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>a.
 Copyright Act;</p>